 - Develop social marketing and awareness campaign materials

 Teen Dating Violence Statistics

 - 1 in 3 teenagers report knowing a friend or peer who has been hit, punched, kicked, slapped, choked or physically hurt by their partner.

 - 1 in 4 teenage girls who have been in relationships reveal they have been pressured to perform oral sex or engage in intercourse

 - More than 1 in 4 teenage girls in a relationship (26%) report enduring repeated verbal abuse

 - 80% of teens regard verbal abuse as a ‘serious issue’ for their age group

 - If trapped in an abusive relationship, 73% said they would turn to a friend for help; but only 33% who have been in or known about an abusive relationship said they have told anyone about it.

-For more information about youth prevention program, professional trainings or community education programs, please contact Nandy Ferguson or Jessica Williams.
+For more information about youth prevention program, professional trainings or community education programs, please contact Jessica Williams, Director of Child & Youth Programs at 352.377.5690 x506.
 We work with each partner site individually to develop appropriate training programs.